 Number of Entities

 Another thing that both shopping carts have in common is the number of entities in the store.
 PrestaShop offers clients the ability to list as many products as they wish to sell.
-Additional options include configurable features concerning the display of expiry dates for particular products and special alerts regarding the out-of-stock entities.
+Additional options include configurable features concerning the display of expiry dates for particular products and special alerts regarding out-of-stock entities.

 Shopify's clients can also add an unlimited number of entities regardless of their pricing plan.
 In addition to that, the software has a significant number of dropshipping apps that assist merchants in product creation.